memfault/interrupt/_drafts/test-automation-renode.md

 sh /Applications/Renode.app/Contents/MacOS/macos_run.command renode-config.resc
 ```

-To run Renode with RobotFramework, we'll also need to clone the Renode
+To run Robot Framework alongside Renode, we'll also need to clone the Renode
-repository and all of its submodules, as well as installing all of the Python
+repository and all of its submodules, as well as install all of the Python
 dependencies.

 ```